ARTTU2 Research Programme

 The ARTTU2 Research Programme consisted of several sub-projects.
 Below is an outline of four of the projects:

 Survey on decision-makers

 Åbo Akademi University and the Association of Finnish Local and Regional Authorities jointly carried out a survey on municipal decision-makers in spring 2017 and in autumn 2015.

-The 2017 survey asked municipal decision-makers’ opinions on issues such as local decision-making, the local elections held in the same spring and the health, social services and regional government reform being carried out in Finland.
-The survey also provided municipalities with research information for evaluating council’s term of office and for real-time evaluation of the health, social services and regional government reform.
+The 2017 survey asked municipal decision-makers’ opinions on issues such as local decision-making, the municipal elections held in spring 2017 and the health, social services and regional government reforms being carried out in Finland.
+The survey also provided local authorities with research information for evaluating the term of office of the municipal council and for real-time evaluation of the health, social services and regional government reforms.

-The survey was carried out electronically and targeted the councillors, members of the local executive, chairpersons of municipal committees and leading officials in the municipalities participating in the ARTTU2 Research Programme.
+The survey was carried out electronically and explored the views of councillors, members of the local executive, chairpersons of municipal committees and leading officials in the cities and municipalities participating in the ARTTU2 Research Programme.

-The participating municipalities will receive their individual results as well as reports on research outcomes.
+The participating cities and municipalities have received their individual results as well as reports on research outcomes.

 Similar surveys on local decision-makers were conducted in 2010 as part of the ARTTU Research Programme launched to evaluate the project to restructure local government and services (known as PARAS reform), and in 1995, 1999 and 2003 within the Finnish Local Government 2004 Research Programme.

 In spring 2017, the Association of Finnish Local and Regional Authorities conducted an extensive survey on local residents in the ARTTU2 research municipalities, gathering residents’ opinion on their municipality, its services, decision-making and participation.
 The survey provided local authorities with research information supporting their decision-making and operational development.

 The survey questionnaire was mailed to 32,500 residents in the research municipalities, and it was also available for completion online.